RomeroRyan/SWIFT-PasswordManagerApp/README.md

 - Shervin Afrasiabi   CWID 887958510

 # Author's Note:
-If you are not reading this readme.md file from github, please go to the github link under section 3 to continue reading the readme.md file.
-Or copy/paste this link here: https://github.com/rromero26/411-PasswordManager
+If you are not reading this readme file from github, please go to the github link under section 3 to continue reading the file.
+Or copy/paste this link here: https://github.com/rromero26/411-PasswordManager .
 A lot of github specific markdown were used when creating this file.
 For a much more visually appealing read of this file, head to the github now

 # Project Description